 The Ohio Department of Health has launched a data dashboard that provides a statewide view of monkeypox transmission in Ohio.
 To view the dashboard, click here.

-Interested in learning more about eligibility for the monkeypox vaccine in Clark County?
+Interested in learning more about eligibility for the mpox vaccine in Clark County?
 Click here.

 Information and FAQs

 Public health officials at the Clark County Combined Health District continue to monitor the ongoing outbreak of mpox in the United States.
 CCCHD maintains regular contact with state and federal health officials to share updated information on the current local, regional, and national status of the outbreak.

 United States – 30,123